-Because of how ubiquitous alcohol is, how acceptable it is, and how much pressure there is to drink it, recovering from an alcohol addiction is extremely difficult, even with the help of inpatient alcohol rehab.
-But if alcohol is such a risky and addictive drug that’s responsible for so many lives every year, then why is it more socially acceptable and more accessible than other drugs?
+Because of how ubiquitous alcohol is, how acceptable it is, and how much pressure there is to drink it, recovering from alcohol addiction is extremely difficult, even with the help of inpatient alcohol rehab.
+But if alcohol is such a risky and addictive drug responsible for so many lives every year, why is it more socially acceptable and more accessible than other drugs?

 For Alcoholics in Recovery, Triggers and Temptations Are Everywhere

 But when it comes to alcohol, it’s impossible for a person to avoid it completely without becoming a recluse who never leaves the house, listens to the radio, watches television, or goes on the internet.
-Alcohol is everywhere: anywhere you go you’ll find an ad or a person telling you to relax and have a drink, and in some professional circles, it can be difficult to make inroads with people if you don’t drink.
+Alcohol is everywhere: anywhere you go, you’ll find an ad or a person telling you to relax and have a drink, and in some professional circles, it can be difficult to make inroads with people if you don’t drink.

 Alcohol Is Pervasive, But Also Dangerous and Addictive

 Alcohol is everywhere you look: it’s in advertisements, movies, and television shows, bars, and restaurants, at parties, concerts, work meetings, and even in some movie theaters these days.
 People drink at home, on weekends, in the evenings after work, at barbecues and celebrations, and for various other reasons and at several other places.
 In short, alcohol is extremely accessible, and drinking it is just as socially acceptable as drinking tea or water.
 However, unlike other beverages, alcohol is, in fact, a drug, and it’s dangerous, it’s addictive, and consuming it can have extremely negative—and even deadly—consequences.